 We feel the power of role expectations most clearly when we have difficulty meeting them or when we occupy two conflicting statuses simultaneously.
 Sociologists use the term role strain to refer to situations in which people lack the necessary resources to fulfill the demands of a particular role, such as when parents can't afford to provide their children with adequate food, clothing, or shelter.
 Sometimes this strain can be deadly.
-For instance, physicians are more than twice as likely to commit suicide than non-physicians and almost 10% of fourth-year medical students and first year residents have had suicidal thoughts (cited in Sinha, 2014).
+For instance, physicians are more than twice as likely to commit suicide as nonphysicians and almost 10% of fourth-year medical students and first-year residents have had suicidal thoughts (cited in Sinha, 2014).
 Why?
 Young doctors feel significant pressure to project intellectual and emotional confidence in the face of life-or-death situations.
-As one first year resident put it, "we masquerade as strong and untroubled professionals even in our darkest and most
+As one first-year resident put it, "We masquerade as strong and untroubled professionals even in our darkest and most self-doubting moments" (Sinha, 2014, p.
+A23).
+A doctor in the last year of medical school is usually expected to care for four patients at a time.
+But within a few months of graduation, that doctor will be required to oversee the treatment of perhaps 10 patients on any given day.
+This drastic increase in responsibility can lead to overwhelming role strain.
+Role conflict describes situations in which people encounter tension in trying to cope with the demands of incompatible roles.
+People may feel frustrated in their efforts to do what they feel they're supposed to do when the role expectations of one status clash with the role expectations of another.
+For instance, a mother (who also happens to be a prominent sociologist) may have an important out-of-town conference to attend (status of sociologist) on the same day her 10-year-old son is appearing as a talking pig in the school play (status of parent).
+Or a teenager who works hard at his job at the local ice cream shop (status of employee) may be frustrated when his buddies arrive and expect him to sit and chat or to give them free ice cream (status of friend).